-The Law of the Russian Federation "On Space Activity" dated August 20, 1993 N 5363-1 in Article 22, paragraph 1 states that "space activities are carried out with a view to ensuring the level of permissible anthropogenic burden on the environment and the near-Earth space."
+Paragraph 1 of Article 22 of Law of the Russian Federation No. 5663-I "On Space Activities" of 20 August 1993 establishes that "space activities shall be carried out with due regard to the permissible level of man-made contamination of the environment and near-Earth space".